Department of Sociology, Criminology & Gender Studies

 Sociology covers a wide range of social issues, exploring the assumptions that lie behind key questions.
 Criminology focuses on understanding why people commit crimes and the social responses to it, including attempts at control.
 Gender Studies examines femininities, masculinities, and the ways in which gender intersects with other dimensions of power, privilege, and inequality, such as sexuality, race, ethnicity, and social class.

-Dr Pam Papadelos
+Dr Pam Papadelos Head of Department

-Program Coordinator for Bachelor of Sociology
+Undergraduate Program Coordinator, Bachelor of Criminology

-Program Coordinator for Bachelor of Criminology
+Undergraduate Program Coordinator, Bachelor of Sociology

 The Department of Sociology, Criminology are involved in a range of high impact research.